Functional convergence to the local time of a sticky diffusion: Numerical experiments

-In this section we present Monte Carlo simulation results.
+\paragraph{Simulation results:} In this section we present Monte Carlo simulation results.
 The integer $N_{\MC}$ will be the Monte Carlo simulation size.
 For every $j\le N_{\MC}$ we simulate the path of an approximation process $X^{j}_t $.
-To assess the quality of each Monte Carlo estimation we use the following metrics: \begin{itemize} \item $\bigbraces{\widehat{\rho}_{\MC}, \widehat{S}_{\MC}^2, \widehat{\sigma}_{\MC} }$: Monte Carlo estimation, variance and standard deviation of the estimated stickiness parameters, \item $\widehat{\acc}$: average number of path-values observed by $g$, i.e
+To assess the quality of each Monte Carlo estimation we use the following metrics: \begin{enumerate} \item $\bigbraces{\widehat{\rho}_{\MC}, \widehat{S}_{\MC}^2, \widehat{\sigma}_{\MC} }$: Monte Carlo estimation, variance and standard deviation of the estimated stickiness parameters, \item $\widehat{\acc}$: average number of path-values observed by $g$, i.e

 \item rej: percentage of trajectories where the local time estimation equals $0$, i.e